pascallaliberte/bloopbloop.shop/bfcm-meetup/index.md

 ### Notes from the BFCM meetup, Oct 24:

-(check back later for notes, or learn more about Bloop, Bloop, Shop! below)
+(updating these notes during the event, or learn more about Bloop, Bloop, Shop! below)

+* **Massive increases in e-commerce markets**, including Canada
+* **Mobile will continue** to surpass desktop visits
+* **Email Marketing** is still best as a channel, more than search, more than direct visits or social

 ---